 What is KENS@TUTA.IO?

-KENS@TUTA.IO was discovered by GrujaRS, it belongs to the GlobeImposter ransomware family.
-As a rule, programs of this type are designed to prevent victims from accessing/using their files by encrypting them.
-Also, they change filenames of all encrypted files and create and/or display some ransom note.
-KENS@TUTA.IO the "how_to_back_files.html" file and renames files by appending the ".KENS@TUTA.IO" extension to their filenames.
+KENS@TUTA.IO was discovered by GrujaRS and belongs to the GlobeImposter ransomware family.
+These programs are designed to prevent victims from accessing or using their files by encryption.
+They also change the filenames of all encrypted files and create and/or display ransom messages.
+KENS@TUTA.IO creates the "how_to_back_files.html" file and renames affected files by appending the ".KENS@TUTA.IO" extension to filenames.
 For example, it renames a file named "1.jpg" to "1.jpg.KENS@TUTA.IO", "2.jpg" to "2.jpg.KENS@TUTA.IO", and so on.

-As explained in the "how_to_back_files.html" file, victims can restore their files by following the instructions that can be received by writing an email to KENS@TUTA.IO's developers.
-They can be contacted via the email@example.com and firstname.lastname@example.org email addresses.
-Victims have to provide the assigned personal ID and can attach up to two encrypted files.
-It is common that cyber criminals offer a free decryption of some files, they do it to prove that they have a tool and/or key that can decrypt victim's files.
-However, it does not mean that they can be trusted.
-It is common that cyber criminals do not send a decryption tool and/or key even if victims have paid for it.
-Unfortunately, most ransomware-type programs encrypt data with a strong encryption algorithm and it is impossible to decrypt files without tools that only cyber criminals who designed ransomware have.
-Since there are no other tools that could decrypt files encrypted by KENS@TUTA.IO (at least not at the moment), the only way to avoid being scammed and recover files for free is to restore them from a backup.
-Also, it is recommended to uninstall this ransomware from the operating system so it could not cause any further encryptions.
+The message within the "how_to_back_files.html" file states that victims can restore their files by following the instructions, which can be received by sending an email to KENS@TUTA.IO's developers.
+They can be contacted via the firstname.lastname@example.org and email@example.com email addresses.
+Victims must provide their assigned personal IDs and can attach up to two encrypted files.
+Cyber criminals commonly offer free decryption of a limited number of files to 'prove' that they have a tools/keys that can recover files.
+This does not mean that they can be trusted.
+Cyber criminals commonly do not send any decryption tools/keys even if victims pay.
+Unfortunately, most ransomware-type programs encrypt data with a strong encryption algorithm and it is impossible to decrypt files without specific tools held only by the cyber criminals who designed the ransomware.
+Since there are currently no other tools that can decrypt files compromised by KENS@TUTA.IO, the only way to avoid being scammed and recover files free of charge is to restore them from a backup.
+You are advised to uninstall this ransomware from the operating system to prevent any further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-What most malicious programs like KENS@TUTA.IO have in common is that they encrypt files and create and/or display some ransom note that contains instructions on how to contact their developers, pay a ransom, and/or other information.
-Two main variables usually are cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files and price of a decryption tool and/or key.
-Some examples of other ransomware are Opqz, N2019cov and Vhd.
-Typically, victims can decrypt their files without having to buy decryption tools from cyber criminals only when ransomware has some bugs, flaws or other vulnerabilities.
-Unfortunately, it does not happen often.
-Therefore, it is important to always have a data backup and keep it on a remote server or unplugged storage device.
+Most malicious programs like KENS@TUTA.IO encrypt files and create and/or display ransom messages with instructions about how to contact the developers, pay the ransom, and other information.
+Two main variables are usually cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files and cost of decryption tool/key.
+Some examples of other ransomware infections are Opqz, N2019cov and Vhd.
+Typically, victims can decrypt their files without having to purchase decryption tools from cyber criminals only in rare cases when the ransomware contains bugs/flaws or other vulnerabilities.
+Therefore, maintain backups on remote servers or unplugged storage devices.

 How did ransomware infect my computer?